robertmand/FAIR-DaSH/_episodes/ep2.md

 - **I3** (Meta)data include qualified references to other (meta)data
 - **R1.1** (Meta)data is released with a clear and accessible data usage license

-#### How to choose the right database for your dataset?

-- **Funders recommendations**
- BBSRC provides information about [data sharing resources](https://www.ukri.org/councils/bbsrc/facilities-and-resources/find-a-bbsrc-facility-or-resource/#datasharing) funded by them.
-- **Publishers**
-Publishers like PLOS provides a list of recommended [data repositories](https://journals.plos.org/plosone/s/recommended-repositoriescheck)
-- **Community standards**
-Check the community standards for your data, you can find more information [RDMkit guidelines](https://rdmkit.elixir-europe.org/your_domain)
-- If you still cannot find the right one for you, look for resources that describe the databases and check if it fits your data, you might consider the following:

-A) Accessibility options

-B) Licence

-- One of resources that can help you is  [FAIRsharing](https://fairsharing.org/), it provides a registry for different databases and repositories.
-Here is an example where the FAIR sharing provides you with information regarding [protein database](https://fairsharing.org/FAIRsharing.rtndct).
-It has the following information
-- General information
-- Which policies use this database?
-- Related community standards
-- Organization maintaining this database
-- Documentation and support
-- Licence

 > ## Exercise 2.
-How to choose the right dataset?
+How to choose the right database for your  dataset?

-> You are a researcher in plant sciences and want to know what are the available databases for plant genomes?
->> ## Solution
->> It is the time to introduce you to [FAIRsharing](https://fairsharing.org/), an important resource for metadata standards, databases and policies.
-The FAIRsharing is an important resource for researchers to help them identify the suitable repositories, standards and databases for their data.
-It also contains the latest
->> policies from from governments, funders and publishers for FAIRer data.
+> [FAIRsharing](https://fairsharing.org/) hels researchers identify the suitable data repositories, standards and policies for their data.
+It also contains > > the latest policies from from governments, funders and publishers for FAIRer data.
->> In the following short video, you can find that plant ensembl is the one you can use for the plant genes
+> Please use **FAIRsharing** to identify data-repositories for plant genomes?
+Think about one other example of domain-specific dataset, Identify and discuss data-reposity for it?
+>
+>> ###Solution
+>>The following short video shows process of identifing sutitable data repository for plant genomes using FAIRsharing**
 >> ![Screen recording showing the search process in FAIRsharing](../fig/m1.gif)
 > {: .solution}
 >
 {: .challenge}

 > ## Resources
-> **Our resources provide an overview of data repositories and examples**
->
-> The FAIR cookbook and RDMkit both provide excellent instructions for uploading your data into databases:
 >
 > - FAIRcookbook recipe on [Depositing to generic repositories- Zenodo use](https://faircookbook.elixir-europe.> org/content/recipes/findability/zenodo-deposition.html)
 > - FAIRcookbook recipe on [Registering Datasets in Wikidata](https://faircookbook.elixir-europe.org/content/